 If the tenant starts to feel that you are complicating the inspection, it could irritate or confuse them.
 Consequently, they may rescind their decision to rent your property.

-For instance, the tenant may feel that they may not meet your standards and may be better off renting elsewhere rather than risk the return of their deposit.
+For instance, the tenant may feel that they may not meet your standards and may be better off renting elsewhere rather than risk the return of their full security deposit or money.

-Generally speaking, it should take no more than 20 minutes for an inspection.
+Generally speaking, it should take property managers no more than 20 minutes for an inspection.

 4. Take Pictures of the Property’s Condition